javidahmed64592/cyber-query-ai/release/readme.txt

 URL: https://github.com/javidahmed64592/cyber-query-ai

-There are two installer scripts included:
-- `install_cyber_query_ai.sh` for Linux and macOS systems
+This package includes the installer script `install_cyber_query_ai.sh` for Linux and macOS systems.
-- `install_cyber_query_ai.bat` for Windows systems

-Please run the appropriate script for your operating system.
-Below is a detailed step-by-step breakdown of what each script does.
+Below is a detailed step-by-step breakdown of what the installer does.

 Prerequisites
 -------------